Hebrews 11 – Examples of Faith to Help the Discouraged

 b.
 By faith we understand: We did not see this act of creation; we only know of it by faith.
 We also know this by reason, because we know the world was created and created by an intelligent Designer.
 Again, this is faith going beyond but not in contradiction to reason.

 i.
-Even in times when it seems God expects a faith that contradicts reason, closer examination reveals He does not.
+Even in times when it seems when God expects a faith that contradicts reason, closer examination reveals He does not.
 For example, it might seem contrary to reason for God to expect Abraham to believe that Sarah’s dead womb could bring forth a child.
 But it is not unreasonable to believe that the God who created life and the womb could do this, and that He would do it according to His promise.

 c.
 By faith we understand: This text does not say that God created the world with or byfaith.
 Since God sees and knows all things, “faith” in a human sense does not apply to Him.
-Since we understand faith as the substance of things hoped for, the evidence of things not seen, we know that God sees everything and does not “hope” for anything.
+Since we understand faith as the substance of things hoped for, the evidence of things not seen, what know that God sees everything and does not “hope” for anything.

 d.
 So that the things which are seen were not made of things which are visible: Most scientists at the time the Book of Hebrews was written believed the universe was created out of existing matter, not out of nothing.
 They believed the world was made out of things which are visible.
 But the Bible corrects this misunderstanding, clearly saying that the world was not made of things which are visible.